Are you experiencing a sudden drop in milk supply? Here are 15+ possible reasons why you might be noticing a decreasing

 A lot of moms are told to get an IUD, which can be a great form of birth control.
 However, there are many mothers who report having a drop in supply while using the Mirena IUD.

 There are plenty of mothers who can use the Mirena IUD with no effects whatsoever…but it’s impossible to know if it will effect your body or not until you try (and I’m not sure it’s worth the risk).

 The copper IUD (Paragrad) is non-hormonal and should have no impact on your milk supply.

 Sage is yet another herb to be careful with.
 A small amount shouldn’t do too much harm.

 These are designed to dry up your sinuses….and unfortunately, they will dry your milk supply right up alongside with them.
 Fortunately, you should be able to recover, but it’s best to avoid them as much as possible while breastfeeding.
-Mothers who are trying to dry up their milk supply are often told use an decongestant because it does a pretty darn good job.
+Mothers who are trying to dry up their milk supply are often told using a decongestant because it does a pretty darn good job.

 Here is some good advice on cold and cough remedies compatible with breastfeeding.